WHO again considers declaring monkeypox a global emergency - The Boston Globe

 Declaring monkeypox to be a global emergency could also inadvertently worsen the rush for vaccines, despite the mildness of the disease being seen in most countries.

 Dr. Hugh Adler, who treats monkeypox patients in Britain, said there aren’t many serious cases or infections beyond gay and bisexual men.
-Still, he said it was frustrating that more vaccines weren’t available, since the outbreak was doubling about every two weeks in the U.K..
+Still, he said it was frustrating that more vaccines weren’t available, since the outbreak was doubling about every two weeks in the United Kingdom.

 “If reclassifying monkeypox as a global emergency will make (vaccines available), then maybe that’s what needs to be done,” he said.
 “But in an ideal world, we should be able to make the necessary interventions without the emergency declaration.”